Soft skills & personality

 To demonstrate to you how internal processes work and that it takes active action to be unhealthy, in this section we present what you have to do to be really burnt out:

 No matter what your present looks like, if you are happy with it and enjoy what you have, you will never burn out.
-Even if you work 14 hours a day and work through the weekend without compensation, it’s not enough for a burn-out if you think it’s okay to work so long and are still satisfied with the result.
+Even if you work 14 hours a day and work through the weekend without any compensation, it’s not enough for a burn-out if you think it’s okay to work so long and are still satisfied with the result.

 If you want to feel really bad, you can do the following: